2023–2024 Annual Report

 SPOTLIGHT

-From the Top produced 18 new episodes in the 2022-2023 season, bringing young musicians together in studios from Chicago to Boston, New York to Atlanta, and Los Angeles.
+From the Top produced 18 new episodes in the 2023-2024 season, bringing young musicians together in recording studios across the country and welcoming guest artists such as Grammy Award-winning bassist Victor Wooten and Philadelphia Orchestra Principal Bassist Joseph Conyers.

-We worked closely with our young musicians to co-create content for From the Top’s digital platforms, including Daily Joy videos, Instagram takeovers, and video reels.
+We worked closely with our fellows and alumni to co-create content for From the Top’s digital platforms, including Daily Joy videos, Instagram takeovers, YouTube shorts, TikToks, and video reels, expanding our content offerings.

 SPOTLIGHT